 18K Gold Wedding Bands contain 75% gold and 25% alloy.
-18K gold is the softest and purist of these three karat golds and is the most expensive because of its high gold content.
-It is typically used in higher-end jewelry such as fancy diamond rings or where a richer yellow color is desired.
-For instance, when yellow gold or rose gold is combined with platinum it can create a stunning and contrasting two-tone look.
+18K gold and rose gold are the softest and purist of these three karat golds, and the most expensive because of the high gold content.
+Theyíre typically used in higher-end jewelry such as fancy diamond rings or where a richer yellow or warm rosy color is desired.
+For instance, when yellow gold or rose gold is combined with platinum, it can create a stunning and contrasting two-tone look.
 It is the most resistant to tarnishing of the three karat golds, and although it is the softest, it is still hard enough to be used for rings and wedding bands.
-18K gold wedding bands will show wear marks sooner and wear out slightly faster than 14K and 10K gold bands, but they are still the preferred choice of those wanting something a little finer.
+18K gold and rose gold wedding bands will show signs of wear sooner, and wear out slightly faster than 14K and 10K gold bands.
+However, they are still the preferred choice of those wanting something a little finer.

 14K Gold Wedding Bands contain 58.3% gold and 41.7% alloy.
-14K gold is generally considered to be the ideal karat gold for rings and wedding bands because it is strong yet will not easily tarnish.
-Probably 90% of all the gold engagement rings and wedding bands sold in the United States--whether yellow gold or white gold--are made with 14K gold.
+14K gold and rose are generally considered to be the ideal karat gold for rings and wedding bands.
+Both are strong, and will not easily tarnish.
+Probably 90% of all the gold engagement rings and wedding bands sold in the United States--whether yellow gold, white gold or rose gold--are made with 14K gold.
 It still has a good yellow color for those wanting yellow bands instead of white or the pinkest hue of rose.
 When choosing the best karat gold for wedding bands based on all-around beauty and practicality, 14K gold canít be beat.
 14K rose gold contains 58.33% pure gold, so it is a bit cooler and pinker than 18K rose gold.

 10K Gold Wedding Bands contain 41.7% gold and 58.3% alloy.
-10K gold is the only karat gold that contains more alloy than gold.
+10K gold and rose gold are the only karat golds that contain more alloy than 14k and 18k.
 10K gold wedding bands are typically requested by individuals looking for a slight discount from 14K gold prices.
-It is the least pure and therefore the least expensive of the three karat golds and is the preferred metal for class rings and other jewelry pieces where a lower cost is desired.
-It will tarnish more quickly in recessed and hidden areas than 18K and 14K gold jewelry, and 10K yellow gold jewelry items are slightly more pale in color than 14K yellow gold jewelry items.
+It is the least pure and therefore the least expensive of the three karat golds, and is the preferred metal for class rings and other jewelry pieces where a lower cost is desired.
+It will tarnish more quickly in recessed and hidden areas than 18K and 14K gold jewelry, and 10K yellow gold jewelry items are slightly paler in color than 14K yellow gold jewelry items.
 10K rose gold, on the other hand, is the pinkest, coolest color of rose gold, since it contains the least amount of pure gold and more alloy.
 Itís actually a favorite around our offices, because it is the pinkest in color.
 10K gold and rose gold is generally considered to be harder than 14K, but there is much unresolved discussion within the jewelry industry about whether or not it actually wears longer than 14K.

 With the internet making it possible to buy gold jewelry from anywhere in the world, many manufacturers are now using international gold marks to show the purity of their gold jewelry items.
 In these cases, the fineness of the precious metal content is expressed in parts-per-thousand.
 This marking system is universally recognized, is actually more accurate, and we have listed the applicable marks here along with their corresponding karat marks: